 Vicki Goshon is a leader in the state of Iowa in the field of Learning Disabilities.
 She is a Past and now current President of LDA of Iowa.
 Vicki has taught students with Learning Disabilities for 33 years.
 In addition to her work with LDA, she has served on the Iowa Department of Education’s Special Education Advisory Panel.
 Throughout her career in special education, Vicki has written several successful grants in order to obtain funding for materials and educational services for her students.
 An exciting outcome of one of these grants is a literacy project taking place in Iowa Correctional Institutions.
 She also operates a private tutoring service in order to provide affordable academic support to students.
 She holds a Master’s Degree in Education and an Administrator of Special Education degree.
 Honors and awards include: 2012 Helping Hands Award – Iowa LDA, 2008 Sam Kirk Award – National LDA- 2009 and 2002 President’s Award – Iowa LDA.
 Vicki considers it an honor and privilege to lead students with learning disabilities to acknowledge their strengths and become successful adults with meaningful careers.

 Candace Joles is a leader in LDA’s Indiana state chapter and serves on its Board of Directors and Executive Committee as Secretary, as well as on the Conference Committee.
 Her experience includes working with fee-based intensive programs (BUILD Director at University of Indianapolis and STEP faculty at Vincennes University) in Indiana for students with learning disabilities and ADHD.
 Currently, Joles is the Director of COPE Student Support Services which provides intensive services for students with learning disabilities, ADHD, and those at-risk at Vincennes University.
 She holds a Masters in Educational Leadership and Supervision and an Ed.D. in Special Education from Ball State University with transitioning to post-secondary education and special education law main areas of focus.
-Presently, she serves on the national Adult Topics, Advocacy, Marketing and Advertising, and Conference Committees.
+Presently, she serves on the national Adult Topics, Advocacy and Conference Committees.
 Joles’ husband has a learning disability and ADHD which provides an additional insight to individuals with learning disabilities.